open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 For styling, lit-element uses shadow DOM.
 If you're not familiar with shadow DOM, I recommend following the [web component basics](https://open-wc.org/codelabs/basics/web-components.html) codelab.

-To define the styles of your element, we need to import the `css` tag and add a static styles property on our element.
+To define the styles of your element we need to import the `css` tag and add a static styles property on our element.
 Let's add styles to the todo list:

 ```js
 import { LitElement, css } from 'https://unpkg.com/lit-element?module';